mdeguzis/SteamOS-Tools/contributing.md

 * See https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project

+# For information regarding Steam/SteamOS logs
+* Please see the relevant [wiki page](https://github.com/ValveSoftware/SteamOS/wiki/Reviewing-log-information) on the SteamOS bug tracker

 # Submitting issues
 Please be sure to try your best to describe the following in your issues submission:
 * What is your hardware? (optionally attach lspci -v in a GitHub gist)